eparsonnet93/wedding_seating_chart/README.md

-How we assigned seating at our wedding
+How we assigned seating at our wedding (randomly, except not splitting couples and the wedding party sits together)

 Usage below: